Vtheonly/DataFlow_Stream/README.md

 1.  **Ingestion Service**: A Python service that connects to data sources (Twitch, Binance), normalizes the data, runs NLP and anomaly detection, and produces events to Kafka topics.
 2.  **Kafka Cluster**: Acts as the central data bus for all real-time events.
-3.  **Spark Cluster**: Consumes data from Kafka, performs stateful aggregations and transformations, and writes results to MongoDB.
+3.  **Spark Cluster**: Consumes data from Kafka, validates schemas, and routes structured events to MongoDB collections.
 4.  **MongoDB**: Stores the raw and enriched data for querying by the dashboard.
 5.  **Streamlit UI**: A Python web application that queries MongoDB to provide a real-time visualization of the pipeline's data.

 Below is the **full, deep, end-to-end explanation** of everything you are building.
 This is the “from scratch, understand every component, understand the workflow, understand each feature, and understand what the final system does” version.